 - Walk for a Good Cause…………..Annual Walkathon – The annual StepALIVE!
 Walkathon is held on a Sunday in May to raise funds for ALIVE!’s Child Development Center (CDC), a full-day preschool program serving children of low-income working parents, with a sliding fee scale for tuition.
 This five mile walk starts at 2:00 p.m. at First Christian Church, 2723 King St., Alexandria, and ends at the same place.
 Register in advance online at www.alive-inc.org or by phone at 703-837-9300 or at the event.
 Each registrant receives a specially-designed T-shirt.
 If you are unable to participate, please consider registering as a “virtual walker.”

 - Last Saturday in the Month A.L.I.V.E.!
-Food Distribution at the Cora Kelly School Recreation Center (Commonwealth & Reed Avenues) to distribute food from the National Capital Area Food Bank and the USDA Food Program.
-Starts at 8:30 a.m. with a time commitment of 2-4 hours.
+Food Distribution at the Chick Armstrong School Recreation site.
+Address is still: Commonwealth & Reed Avenues.
+Volunteers are needed Saturday from 7:30am until about noon, or whatever amount of time they can participate to distribute food from the National Capital Area Food Bank & USDA Program.
 (This event does not occur in November and in December on regularly scheduled last Saturdays.)

 - Turkey Trot, ALIVE’s Alexandria Turkey Trot on Thanksgiving morning starts at George Washington Middle School (1005 Mount Vernon Avenue in Alexandria).
 Runners support ALIVE! by bringing nonperishable food to donate.
 Volunteers are needed to help collect, sort, and box the donations for delivery to our food warehouse.
 For more information or to volunteer, please contact the ALIVE! office at 703-837-9321 or [email protected] http://www.alexandriaturkeytrot.com/.